sojurner/Personal-blog/src/posts/military/service-dress-uniforms.md

 For the record, I hated my **Service Dress Uniform (SDU)**.
 As someone who strongly believes in *function over form*, the **SDU** epitomizes the *polar opposite*.
 It's *purely visuals* with its only *functional purpose* (from a military context), as being an **analog for civilian business attire**.

-However much I despised the physical SDU, it was the *painstaking, nazi-like* uniform **inspections** that drove me crazy.
+However much I despised my uncomfortable SDUs, it was the *painstaking, nazi-like* uniform **inspections** that drove me crazy.
 It is one aspect of the military, I'm glad to be done with.

 To illustrate the absurd commitment towards the SDU, there's an entire **manual** detailing out the exact *positional measurements* for every *ribbon, badge, medal*, and item to be placed on the uniform.